The Hidden Team Dysfunctions Blocking 76% of Your Productivity

 They Practice Coaching, Not Command-and-Control

-The research reveals a strong correlation between coaching-oriented leadership and both psychological safety and innovation outcomes.
+Research reveals a strong correlation between coaching-oriented leadership and both psychological safety and innovation outcomes.
 Teams with leaders who ask questions instead of giving orders, who facilitate instead of dictate, consistently outperform their directive-led peers.

 Why?
 Because coaching unlocks collective intelligence.
 When team members feel safe to surface problems early, challenge assumptions, and propose unconventional solutions, the team's adaptive capacity skyrockets.
 These teams report 31% higher job satisfaction and 37% greater adaptability to change.